hpcjunwenli/keras-transformer/README.md

 Keras-Transformer
 =================

+This is a fork of the [original keras transformer package](https://github.com/kpot/keras-transformer), with functionality specific for irregular length time series.

 Keras-transformer is a Python library implementing nuts and bolts, for building (Universal) Transformer models using [Keras](http://keras.io), and equipped with [examples](#language-modelling-examples-with-bert-and-gpt)